raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 That video, posted by the channel _The Shows Must Go On!_, was in fact a proshot of _The Phantom of the Opera_, the second longest-running West End musical of all time (after _Les Misérables_).
 Released in 2011, the concert film marked the musical's 25th anniversary, and was officially titled _The Phantom of the Opera at the Royal Albert Hall_.
 During the COVID-19 epidemic, the full recording was released on YouTube free of charge amid theatre closures.

-Now, I'm not typically a fan of fictional media, so when I do discover something that I really enjoy, I tend to become quite obsessed with it (in a healthy way), and this one was no exception.
+Now, I'm not typically a fan of fictional media, so when I discover a story that I really enjoy, I tend to become quite obsessed with it (in a healthy way), and this one was no exception.
 Hooked by the show's enigmatic and captivating premise, I binged through all 2 hours and 41 minutes of the show on my phone (albeit in multiple sittings).
 Over the past year, I've rewatched the film countless times*, the proshot's soundtrack became my most-streamed album of 2023, and I've even learnt to play the title number on piano.

 (*Unfortunately, [the video](https://www.youtube.com/watch?v=nINQjT7Zr9w){:target="_blank"} got taken down from YouTube at some point and is to this day not accessible to the public, at least not for free.
 Instead, only [snippets from the show](https://youtube.com/playlist?list=PLRImnjFIgJIWRMkXEoKmaUgW8qihGyRnm&si=CICqYVnIZOYwz_j9){:target="_blank"} are available.
 That was the day I realized how useful [the Internet Archive](https://archive.org/details/The_Phantom_of_The_Opera_Full_Stage_Show){:target="_blank"} and [Wayback Machine video downloaders](https://www.waybackyt.download){:target="_blank"} were.)